adaugherity/zfs-backup/README.md

 |-h, -? | display help message |

 ###Basic installation
+Download zfs-backup.sh and Makefile to a folder, then run `make` command.
 After following the prerequisites, run manually to verify operation, and then add a line like the following to zfssnap's crontab:

 `30 * * * * /path/to/zfs-backup.sh [ options ]`